Search

 Play Video

 The results showed that overall air movement in the plant is mainly influenced by the blowers.
 In hall 2, air tends to converge towards the spray tables, creating disturbances and air lift under the roof, which hampers efficient extraction.
-In hall 3, a looped circulation was identified, with the air flow splitting into two distinct parts.
+In hall 3, a looped circulation was identified, with the airflow dividing into two distinct parts.
 The suction systems demonstrated good extraction near the tables, but showed limitations due to obstructions between suction points and zones.
-These results were confirmed by numerical simulations based on on-site measurements.
+These results were confirmed by numerical simulations based on on-site surveys.

 Simulation of the plant, with doors closed, was carried out using theoretical ventilation rates and on-site measurements.
 The results showed a high degree of concordance between simulations and actual measurements, with significant aeraulic movements similar in both cases.
 Air flows from the eastern end of the halls to the west, with transverse air loops in hall 2 and complex movements in hall 3.
 High concentrations of VOCs are observed to the west of hall 2 and to the east of hall 3, due to inadequate ventilation which prevents the proper capture of emitted VOCs.